Shortfin mako shark

-The shortfin mako shark (/ˈmɑːkou, ˈmei-/; Māori: /ˈmaːko/; Isurus oxyrinchus), also known as the blue pointer or bonito shark, is a large mackerel shark.
+The shortfin mako shark (/ˈmɑːkou, ˈmei-/; Māori: /ˈmaːko/; Isurus oxyrinchus), also known as the shortfin mako, blue pointer, or bonito shark, is a large mackerel shark.
 It is commonly referred to as the mako shark, as is the longfin mako shark (Isurus paucus).
-The shortfin mako can reach a size of 4 m in length and weigh 570 kg.
+The fastest known shark species, able to reach speeds of 74 km/h in bursts, the shortfin mako can attain a size of 4 m in length and weigh 570 kg.
 The species is classified as Endangered by the IUCN.

 Etymology

 "Mako" comes from the Māori language, meaning either the shark or a shark tooth.
 Following the Māori language, "mako" in English is both singular and plural.
-The word may have originated in a dialectal variation, as it is similar to the common words for shark in a number of Polynesian languages—makō in the Kāi Tahu Māori dialect, mangō in other Māori dialects, "mago" in Samoan, ma'o in Tahitian, and mano in Hawaiian.
+The word may have originated in a dialectal variation, as it is similar to the common words for shark in a number of Polynesian languages—makō in the Kāi Tahu Māori dialect, mangō in other Māori dialects, mago in Samoan, ma'o in Tahitian, and mano in Hawaiian.
 The first written usage is in Lee and Kendall's Grammar and vocabulary of the language of New Zealand (1820), which simply states, "Máko; A certain fish".
 Richard Taylor's A leaf from the natural history of New Zealand (1848) is more elaborate: "Mako, the shark which has the tooth so highly prized by the Maoris".

-In 1809, Constantine Rafinesque gave the shortfin mako the scientific name Isurus oxyrinchus (isurus means "the same tail", oxyrinchus means "pointy snout").
+In 1809, Constantine Rafinesque gave the short-fin mako the scientific name Isurus oxyrinchus (isurus means "the same tail", oxyrinchus means "pointy snout").

+Evolution

+Fossil teeth of the shortfin mako are known as far back as the Late Oligocene of Germany.
+Afterwards, they become more widespread in younger geologic formations throughout Europe, the United States, Japan, Chile, and Africa.
+Fossil teeth of the extinct species †Isurus desori (Agassiz, 1843) closely resemble those of I. oxyrinchus, and whether it is synonymous with I. oxyrinchus remains uncertain.